-'Unsightly, third world' - QC's scathing letter to Auckland mayor over Queen St pedestrian trial
+'Unsightly, Third World': QC Derek Nolan's scathing letter to Auckland mayor over Queen St pedestrian trial

 "The purpose of this letter is to formally request the Council to direct the removal of the Covid19 works urgently and to restore Queen Street," Nolan writes to Goff.

-"They and many other building owners and retailers are appalled at what they describe as unsightly and 'third world' changes made to Queen St by Auckland Transport during Covid19, without consultation and which AT has since failed to remove.
+"They and many other building owners and retailers are appalled at what they describe as unsightly and 'Third World' changes made to Queen St by Auckland Transport during Covid19, without consultation and which AT has since failed to remove.

 The works have "drastically reduced the amenity and safety on Queen Street" the letter points out.